SSameer20/Quiz-App-using-SwiftUI/README.md

 3. Answer the multiple-choice questions by selecting an option.
 4. After answering all questions, users can see their final score.

-## Requirements

-- Xcode 12.0 or later
-- iOS 14.0 or later
-- Swift 5.3 or later

 ## Dependencies